 Andrews Fourth of July

 Nearby Andrews, NC (15 minutes from Murphy) also hosts its own annual Fourth of July celebration with a parade, vendors, live music, and fireworks.
-It's a great double-header if you want to experience both towns' festivities.
+A great double-header if you want to experience both towns' festivities.

 Murphy First Friday Art Walk — July 3